Washington Book Prize

 The George Washington Book Prize recognizes the year’s best books on the nation’s founding era, especially those that have the potential to advance broad public understanding of American history.

 A jury of three distinguished historians, chaired by Gordon S. Wood and joined by Joyce Appleby and Annette Gordon-Reed, selected the finalists from among forty books published in the past year.
 Washington College, The Gilder Lehrman Institute of American History, and George Washington’s Mount Vernon co-sponsor the award which is designed to recognize new works with the potential to inspire greater public understanding of American history.
-The winner will be announced May 20 at Mount Vernon.
-More information about the 2014 finalists can be found here.

 About the Prize